whitefusion/randJapGenerator/README.md

 -Normal: normal order
 ```
-Then you should get two pdfs "dictation.pdf" and "solution.pdf" in your working directory.
+Then you should get two pdfs "dictation.pdf" and "solution.pdf" in your working directory. <br/>
+Currently only work on Windows since I use windll to return font dimension for better layout.

 ## Necessary Modules
 * Python Image Library(PIL)
 * skimage
 * matplotlib
 * numpy